Eyebrow Transformation: What Are Your Options?

 This procedure can help tighten the soft tissues of your forehead and restore a more youthful contour to your upper eyelids and eyebrows.

-So what can a brow lift procedure accomplish in terms of feature enhancement or facial rejuvenation?
+So what can an Eyebrow lift procedure accomplish in terms of feature enhancement or facial rejuvenation?

 - A brow lift can help to reduce the signs of aging and help leave you looking rejuvenated in a natural-looking way.

-- A brow lift can help give your eyelids a ‘less aged’ appearance
+- It can also help give your eyelids a ‘less aged’ appearance

 - A brow lift can help you attain a more youthful, refreshed eye & brow appearance (a less ‘worried’ or ‘worn’ appearance to the upper face)

-There are several brow-lifts or upper face lift methods available for you and your Plastic Surgeon to choose from.
+There are several Eyebrow lift or upper facelift methods available for you and your Plastic Surgeon to choose from.
 Different brow lifts involve varying incisions in different locations.
-Most brow lift incisions are super fine, however, and any scarring is either hidden, minimal or readily camouflaged so long as you choose an experienced, highly-skilled Surgeon for your procedure.
+Most brow lift incisions are super fine, however, and any scarring is either hidden, minimal, or readily camouflaged so long as you choose an experienced, highly-skilled Surgeon for your procedure.

 Discuss your Brow Lift options with your Plastic Surgeon.